CLC DELEGATES – REGION 3

 Sharon Anderson

-Has an advanced diploma in primary school teaching and studies for a bachelor’s degree.
+She has an advanced diploma in primary school teaching and studies for a bachelor’s degree.

 Geoffrey Matthews

-Born on Mount Doreen Station and worked as a grader operator for the Wulaign Outstation Resource Centre in Lajamanu, an Aboriginal community police officer and for ten years as a liaison officer for the CLC’s anthropology team.
+Mr Matthews was born on Mount Doreen Station and works as a grader operator for the Wulaign Outstation Resource Centre in Lajamanu, where he is now also the chair.

-“I want to support and make my community proud and make sure its needs are met.”
+“I want to support and make my community proud, and make sure its needs are met.”